0%

 What to Consider When Structuring Governance, Risk and Compliance Roles for LLM Deployment

-• Shadow AI Use: Unapproved tools increase legal, compliance, and model risk.
-Clear internal policies reduce this exposure.
+• Unapproved AI usage creates risk.
+Clear internal policies reduce exposure.

 How to Structure Governance for LLMs in Financial Services